This AI Marketplace Matches You With A Job, Even If You’re Rejected

 It’s challenging on both sides of the table: for job hunters and hiring managers.
 This year, we’ve seen a spate of startups tackle the pain points from writing resumes to landing interviews to assessments that surface the right opportunity at exactly the right time.
 Now, Stella.ai aims to bring several of those solutions together in one place.

 “We are a marketplace business,” explains Stella.ai’s executive chairman and cofounder Adam Zoia, “We serve both [candidates and companies].”
-As such, Stella.ai launches out of stealth today with more than 100 major organizations that have already been actively using it, including the likes of Citigroup, Deloitte, eBay, UPS, HBO, Gap, and Estée Lauder.
+As such, Stella.ai launches out of stealth today with more than 100 major organizations that have already been actively using it, including the likes of Unilever, Hilton, JetBlue, Rackspace, Charter, Allergan, HBO, Revlon, and Estee Lauder.

 Zoia says that some of the larger companies in its marketplace receive as many as 4.5 million resumes per year, globally.
 Others, he says, have gotten 10 million applications for open jobs over the course of a year.
 Obviously, only a tiny fraction of these applicants can get hired, says Zoia.
 By making this “tremendous sourcing funnel” available in one place and letting AI do the matching, Zoia maintains that Stella can “redirect people where they are best suited.”